Sign Up for a Free Account

 Overview

 Recurrent facial palsy with orofacial swelling and fissuring of the tongue is known as Melkersson-Rosenthal syndrome.
-This article provides a review of the clinical features, hypothesized pathophysiology, and current management of this syndrome.
+This article provides a review of the clinical features, hypothesized pathophysiology, and management of this syndrome.

 Key points